Chevrolet Malibu: Ninth generation (2016)

-Hybrid version
+Hybrid

-The ninth generation Malibu offers a full hybrid model for the first time, featuring a 1.8 L four-cylinder engine mated to a two-motor drive unit and electronically-controlled, continuously-variable automatic transaxle, providing additional power to assist the engine during acceleration for 182 horsepower of total system power.
+The ninth-generation Malibu offers a full hybrid model for the first time, featuring a 1.8 L four-cylinder engine mated to a two-motor drive unit and electronically controlled, continuously variable automatic transaxle, providing additional power to assist the engine during acceleration for 182 horsepower of total system power.
 An Exhaust Gas Heat Recovery system allows the engine and cabin to warm up during winter conditions, while an 80-cell, 1.5 kWh lithium-ion battery pack provides electric power to the hybrid system, powering the Malibu Hybrid up to 55 mph on electricity alone, while the gasoline-powered engine automatically comes on at higher speeds and loads to provide additional power.
-The Malibu Hybrid uses a transmission ("two motor drive unit" in GM terms) similar to the second generation Chevrolet Volt, but a much smaller battery, no plug-in option and a different engine.
-Due to the discontinuation of the Chevrolet Volt, the Malibu Hybrid was also discontinued after the 2019 model year.
+The Malibu Hybrid uses a transmission ("two motor drive unit" in GM terms) similar to the second-generation Chevrolet Volt, but a much smaller battery, no plug-in option, and a different engine.

-The following table compares the fuel economy for all variants of the 2016 model year Malibu.

-The Hybrid version is discontinued in 2020 due to decreasing sales, leaving Chevrolet without hybrid cars in their North American lineup.
-Their electric offering, the Bolt, is still on sale.
+Due to the discontinuation of the Chevrolet Volt and declining sales, the Malibu Hybrid was discontinued after 2019 leaving Chevrolet without hybrid vehicles in their North American lineup until the introduction of the Corvette E-Ray.